 For Ladakh-Zanskar, mid-June until early September is the standard trekking season.
 The days are warm, the evening pleasant at middle altitudes (pleasantly cool up very high), often with dramatic cloudscapes but little or no rain.

 The lower treks in the Pir Panjal and the Parvati valleys are wonderful during late May and June, September and October.

 + good wind/rain jacket

-+ warm fleece jacket or jersey, or better, a light down jacket or primaloft jacket
++ a light down jacket or primaloft jacket (or warm fleece jacket)

-+ good boots, either light-weight trekking boots or light full leather boots
++ good boots, either light-weight trekking boots or tough hiking shoes

 + good 3-4 season sleeping bag